jaky1206/website-agent-using-agentic-rag/README.md

-# Chatbot With RAG Demo
+# Web site agent using agentic RAG and scraping

 ## Overview
 Inspired by Cole Medin's YouTube channel, this agent is designed to crawl documentation websites, store the content in a vector database, and deliver intelligent responses to user queries by retrieving and analyzing relevant sections of the documentation.